Select a language

 What is a REST API?

-A REST API (also known as RESTful API) is an application programming interface that conforms to the constraints of REST architecture.
-REST stands for representational state transfer.
+A REST API (also known as RESTful API) is an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.
+REST stands for representational state transfer and was created by computer scientist Roy Fielding.

-An API, or application programming interface, is a set of definitions and protocols for building and integrating application software.
+An API is a set of definitions and protocols for building and integrating application software.
 It’s sometimes referred to as a contract between an information provider and an information user—establishing the content required from the consumer (the call) and the content required by the producer (the response).
-For example, the API for a weather service could specify that the user supply a zip code and that the producer reply with a 2-part answer, the first being the high temperature, and the second being the low.
+For example, the API design for a weather service could specify that the user supply a zip code and that the producer reply with a 2-part answer, the first being the high temperature, and the second being the low.

 In other words, if you want to interact with a computer or system to retrieve information or perform a function, an API helps you communicate what you want to that system so it can understand and fulfill the request.

-You can think of an API as a mediator between the users or clients and the resources they want to get.
-It’s also a way for an organization to share resources and information while maintaining security and control—determining who gets access to what.
+You can think of an API as a mediator between the users or clients and the resources or web services they want to get.
+It’s also a way for an organization to share resources and information while maintaining security, control, and authentication—determining who gets access to what.

-Another advantage of an API is that you don’t have to know the specifics of how your resource is retrieved or where it comes from.
+Another advantage of an API is that you don’t have to know the specifics of caching—how your resource is retrieved or where it comes from.

-REST is a set of architectural principles, not a protocol or a standard.
+REST is a set of architectural constraints, not a protocol or a standard.
 API developers can implement REST in a variety of ways.

 In order for an API to be considered RESTful, it has to conform to these criteria: